rust-lang/book/nostarch/chapter19.md

 restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

-Now you know how the newtype pattern is used in relation to traits; it’s also a useful pattern even when traits are not involved.
+This newtype pattern is also useful even when traits are not involved.
 Let’s switch focus and look at some advanced ways to interact with Rust’s type system.

 ## Advanced Types

-The Rust type system has some features that we’ve mentioned in this book but haven’t yet discussed.
+The Rust type system has some features that we’ve so far mentioned but haven’t yet discussed.
 We’ll start by discussing newtypes in general as we examine why newtypes are useful as types.
 Then we’ll move on to type aliases, a feature similar to newtypes but with slightly different semantics.
 We’ll also discuss the `!` type and dynamically sized types.

 ### Using the Newtype Pattern for Type Safety and Abstraction